 4. Reduce staffing costs and hassle

-Employees are expensive.
-Labor costs are a huge part of your overhead, and it’s in your best interest to staff wisely and reduce staffing costs.
+Labor costs are already a huge part of your overhead, and they're continuing to rise across the country.
+It’s in your best interest to staff wisely and reduce staffing costs, but you need to make sure you're not sacrificing customer service or alienating employees in an already competitive job market.

 Again, your data-driven forecast is one of the most valuable uses of restaurant analytics here.
 By accurately predicting business needs and scheduling the right people on the right shifts, you can drastically reduce problems with over- or understaffing.